Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to put up more than 57.5 points only twice this year.
+- Oregon and its opponents have scored at least 57.5 points only twice this year.

-- Stanford has combined with its opponents to score more than 57.5 points in three of four games this season.
+- Stanford's games have gone over 57.5 points in three of four chances this season.

-- The combined points per game average of the two teams, 67.3, is 9.8 points above Saturday's over/under.
+- The two teams combine to average 67.3 points per game, 9.8 more than the total in this contest.

-- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 over/under in this contest.
+- These two squads combine to allow 47 points per game, 10.5 fewer than this contest's over/under.

-- Ducks games this season feature an average total of 59.8 points, a number 2.3 points higher than Saturday's over/under.
+- The average total in Ducks games this season is 59.8, 2.3 points more than Saturday's total of 57.5.

-- The 57.5 over/under in this game is 3.6 points above the 53.9 average total in Cardinal games this season.
+- The 57.5 total in this game is 3.6 points higher than the 53.9 average total in Cardinal games this season.

 Oregon Stats and Trends